 B i o g r a p h y

-Currently, McCarthy is auditioning for young artist programs, opera houses, competing in vocal competitions, and teaching at her private voice studio in Milwaukee.
-She is looking forward to performances with the 2019 Mineral Point Chamber Music Festival and the Madison Savoyard’s production of Gilbert & Sullivan’s Trial by Jury.
-In addition to singing, McCarthy ‘s other great passions lie in yoga, reading, volleyball, and spending time with family and friends.
+Currently, Megan is auditioning for young artist programs, opera houses, competing in vocal competitions, and teaching private voice lessons.
+She is looking forward to the excitement of the audition season.
+In addition to singing, Megan‘s other great passions lie in yoga, reading, volleyball, and spending time with family and friends.
 Megan would like to express her deepest gratitude to her teacher Connie Haas, her coach Janna Ernst, and her family and friends for their continued support and guidance.
 She couldn’t do it without them!